Skip to Main Content

 • Behavioral health services and programs

-These systems will coordinate with law enforcement, community-based organizations, schools, and other entities.
+These systems coordinate with law enforcement, community-based organizations, schools, and other entities.

-OMH is developing a range of new Crisis Intervention Services for children and adults under its demonstration authority.
+OMH offers Crisis Intervention Services for children and adults under its demonstration authority.
 Medicaid Managed Care Organizations (MMCOs) must reimburse for these services.

 The goals of these services are engagement, symptom reduction, and stabilization.
 Services are provided to an adult or child who is experiencing or is at imminent risk of experiencing a psychiatric or substance use (behavioral health) crisis.